JohnTigue/tigue.com/content/blog/loveless_manifesto/index.md

 horizontal scalability (read: S3, DynamoDB, etc.).

-Of course, one must be aware of abstration leaks such as how Lambda reuses execution environments.
+Of course, one must be aware of abstration leaks such as how Lambda reuses execution environments (read: containers).
 In this situation old files in /tmp may stick around for a while, but this has always been the case with serverless.
 So, in AWS, "stateless" is a leaky abstraction for real world computer engineering not a pure computer science concept.

 ## History